bagnasconicolo/focuscc/README.md

 ## Contact

-For support, feedback, or contributions, contact **Nicolò Bagnasco**:
+For support, feedback or contributions, contact **Nicolò Bagnasco**:
 📧 [nicolo.bagnasco@edu.unito.it](mailto:nicolo.bagnasco@edu.unito.it)